Social Anxiety

 Which is a better alternative than to walk away with that anger, take it home, and then take it out on your family?

-I tend to find these types of conflicts much harder to stomach than those with people I know.
+I tend to find these conflicts much harder to stomach than those with people I know.
 I can give myself time to think, cool down, and get back to someone I know.
 I can marinate my words for days before sharing them.

-If at some point this week you run into a conflict like this and you have a hard time doing some of these steps, which is understandable, don’t hold your anger in.
+If you run into a conflict like this at some point this week and you have a hard time doing some of these steps, which is understandable, don’t hold your anger in.
 Go home and write your thoughts out.

 If you’re out and about, and someone reprimands you, there are a few things you can do to stay calm during this on-the-spot conflict that arises.